jackcary/vermontgo/shinkgs.md

 ![](/assets/img/shin3_rooms.png)

-Rooms are listed on the left hand side.
+Rooms are listed on the left-hand side.

-To join the Vermont Go club room, scroll al lthe way down to the "Join Room" link on the left hand side.
+To join the Vermont Go club room, scroll down to the "Join Room" link on the left-hand side.

 ![](/assets/img/shin4_joinroom.png)

-Once you click join room, you can narrow the search by typing "Vermont" in the search field.
+Once you click "join room", you can narrow the search by typing "Vermont" in the search field.

 ![](/assets/img/shin5_searchroom.png)